nikitavoloboev/data/work/finding-work/interviews.md

 # Interviews
-Don't have a lot of experience with interviews sadly.
-But I hope to change that soon.

 ## Notes
 - [Never think that a job interview is a one-way interview.
 At least, personally, I always am interviewing the potential team as well.
 No, you don't have all the control as the interviewer.](https://twitter.com/jessfraz/status/989878115710263297)